 Walking inside the wall of Venzone, you appreciate numerous artistic and architectural details.
 Careful visitors will be able to notice the signs left by the different historical events following a walking route from the South Gate to the North one.

-Entering from the South Gate, a round arch dating from 1835, you find the Casa Marcurele – Marcuele House – on the right, the oldest building of the village, built in the XI century in Romanic style with its double lancet window.
+Entering from Porta di Sotto, a round arch dating back to 1835, we find on the right Casa Marcurele – Marcuele House the oldest building of the village, built in the eleventh century.
+Romanesque style with mullioned windows in bas-relief.

-On the churchyard in front of the cathedral, you find a chapel Cappella di San Michele built in the XIII century and now permanent museum dedicated to the Mummies of Venzone.
+In the front churchyard of the Cathedral we find the Chapel of San Michele built in 1200 and now home to the permanent museum dedicated to the Mummies of Venzone

-Walking northwards, you find Palazzo Orgnani Martina, an eighteenth century nobleman’s palace, the best preserved in Venzone.
-Entering through the stone gateway, you will admire the internal courtyard, restructured in the 1700s with a stone gallery and an elegant wrought-iron parapet.
-Today the Palazzo, site of principal museums, hosts many interesting exhibitions and the town library, located on the ground floor.
-On the opposite side of the street Via Mistruzzi, you face ex Palazzo Radiussi – ex Radiussi Palace – from the XV century, decorated with a Renaissance balcony and a flamboyant gothic style double lancet window.
+Continuing north, we find Palazzo Orgnani Martina, a noble palace of the eighteenth century, the best preserved in Venzone.
+Entering through the stone portal, you will admire the inner courtyard, renovated in the ‘700 with a stone gallery and an elegant wrought iron parapet.
+Now it is home to the main museums and temporary exhibitions Venzonesi.
+On the opposite side of Via Mistruzzi, we can admire the former Palazzo Radiussi, of the fifteenth century, enriched by a Renaissance balcony and a Gothic-flowered mullioned window.

 Arrived at Porta Nord we take a side street, which runs along the city walls and allows us to reach Palazzo Pozzo, a noble palace of the seventeenth century, and a little further on the former convent of the Augustinians, building of the fifteenth century. with porch and lodge of the seventeenth century.